Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

-We’ll explain what information about your subscribers you need, how to collect it while respecting privacy, how to adapt your content production flow to create personalized content on a budget, and we’ll give you as many tips as one article can hold.
+We’ll explain what information about your subscribers you need, how to collect it while respecting privacy, and how to adapt your content production flow to create personalized content on a budget.
+We’ll also share practical tips you can apply right away.

 What is email marketing segmentation?